nginxinc/kubernetes-ingress/examples/custom-resources/zone-sync/README.md

 In this example, we configure the `zone-sync` feature.
 The feature is available in NGINX Plus.

-## Configure NGINX Plus Zone Synchronization and Resolver
+## Configure NGINX Plus Zone Synchronization and Resolver without TLS

 In this step we configure: